We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Wisp offers prescription and nonprescription medication for a variety of situations and conditions at a cost that may be more affordable than some co-pays.
+Wisp offers prescription and nonprescription medication for various situations and conditions at a cost that may be more affordable than some co-pays.

-The company provides profiles for the U.S. licensed and board certified physicians that view a person’s medical information and fill prescriptions.
+The company provides profiles for U.S. licensed, board certified physicians who view a person’s medical information and fill prescriptions.

 How much does Wisp cost monthly?

-Wisp does not have a fixed monthly price, as this varies depending on the treatment plan an individual chooses.
+Wisp does not have a fixed monthly price.
+It varies depending on an individual’s treatment plan.

 Wispcare costs $10 per month, and this covers most primary care needs.
 However, Wispcare does not cover birth control and treatment for vaginal infections and oral and genital herpes, so a person will have to pay extra for any of these.